kfjahnke/envutil/README.md

 to construct a plane and place several lookup points on that plane, to combine their results to form the output as a weighted sum.

-From visual inspection of the results, envutil's use of OIIO's lookup seems to produce quite soft images.
+From visual inspection of the results, envutil's use of OIIO's lookup produced quite soft images.
 OIIO's lookup is - with the settings envutil uses - conservative and makes an effort to avoid aliasing, erring on the side of caution.
 Of course I can't rule out that my use of OIIO's lookup is not coded correctly, but I'm quite